Myrtus

 Myrtus (commonly called myrtle) is a genus of flowering plants in the family Myrtaceae.
 It was first described by Swedish botanist Linnaeus in 1753.
+Myrtle was described much earlier in Leviticus, as part of the feast and observance of Sokkut.
+It has long been used as a medicinal herb in traditional practices.

 Over 600 names have been proposed in the genus, but nearly all have either been moved to other genera or been regarded as synonyms.
-The genus Myrtus has three species recognised today:
+Two species are currently accepted: